 The Company's Canadian corporate records are maintained at its registered and records office at 1500-1055 West Georgia Street, Vancouver, British Columbia.
-Chilean records are maintained by its Chilean counsel and at the Company's Chilean business office.
+Business records are maintained in the Hastings Steet, Vancouver shared business offices and Chilean records are maintained by its Chilean counsel and at the Company's Chilean business office.
 There are no restrictions on the Board's ability to access books and records.
 In addition to hard copy form, books and records are available electronically.
 Certain of these records are available to shareholders and a subset is available to the public.